Herring as food

-Herring are forage fish in the wild, mostly belonging to the family Clupeidae, but they are also an important food for humans.
+Herring are forage fish in the wild, mostly belonging to the family Clupeidae.
+They are an important food for humans.
 Herring often move in large schools around fishing banks and near the coast.
 The most abundant and commercially important species belong to the genus Clupea, found particularly in shallow, temperate waters of the North Pacific and North Atlantic Oceans, including the Baltic Sea, as well as off the west coast of South America.
 Three species of Clupea are recognized; the main taxon, the Atlantic herring, accounts for over half the world's commercial capture of herrings.

 Herrings played a pivotal role in the history of marine fisheries in Europe, and early in the twentieth century, their study was fundamental to the evolution of fisheries science.
 These oily fish also have a long history as an important food fish, and are often salted, smoked, or pickled.

 Nutrition

 Raw Atlantic herring is 72% water, 18% protein, 9% fat, and contains no carbohydrates.
 In a 100 gram reference amount, raw herring provides 158 calories, and is a highly rich source (20% or more of the Daily Value, DV) of vitamin B12 (570% DV).
 It also has rich content of niacin, vitamin B6, vitamin D, and phosphorus (21-34% DV).
 Raw herring contains moderate amounts of other B vitamins and zinc, and is an excellent food source of omega-3 fatty acids.